Calabi-Yau meets Gravity: A Calabi-Yau three-fold at fifth post-Minkowskian order: A Calabi-Yau three-fold at

 further confirming the Calabi-Yau geometry found with the leading singularity.
 Moreover, $\mathcal{L}_4$ satisfies all conditions for being a Calabi-Yau operator~\cite{Bogner:2013kvr,Morrison:1991cd,Ceresole:1992su,Almkvist:2004kj,Almkvist:2005qoo,Yang:2008,Bogner:2011,vanStraten:2017,Candelas:2021tqt}, ultimately confirming that the geometry we found is a Calabi-Yau three-fold~\cite{Brammer:toapp}.
 We compute the solution to the corresponding differential equation in $D=4-2\varepsilon$ in upcoming work~\cite{Brammer:toapp}.

 Moreover, this new geometry within the PM expansion will appear in all diagrams containing fig.~\ref{fig: kinematics}(b) as a subsector, as well as in those related to it by the equivalences of fig.~\ref{fig: simplification_geometries}.
-This strongly indicates that the corresponding functions also occur in the result, as was the case at three loops.
+While the full calculation of the potential at four-loop order is beyond the scope of this work, no full cancellation of geometries in the sum of diagrams has been observed at three-loop order, strongly suggesting that the corresponding functions also occur in the result at four-loop order.